 - assess your credit application and provide you with the finance you require from us

-- assess the application for finance made by a company of which you are a director
+- assess the application for finance made by a company of which you are, or were, a director

 - assess your application to guarantee the repayment of finance we are considering providing